hexinfra/gorox/hemi/README.md

   * library/  - Place general purpose libraries,
   * procmgr/  - A process manager for programs using Hemi.

-The following sub directories are programs that use the Hemi Engine:
+The following sub directories are some programs that use the Hemi Engine:

   * goroxio/  - A program that implements the official website of Gorox,
   * hemicar/  - A prototype program that is used to develop Hemi itself,